hng-tech/remote_job_alert/README.md

 ```
 `npm install`

-create a .env file in the root folder and copy the details in the .env.example file into the file.
 ```

+Create a .env file in the root folder and copy the details in the .env.example file into the file.

 ```